nixys/nxs-backup/README.md

   ```
   where $NAMESPACE_SERVICE_NAME is the namespace in which to back up your data

+## Documentation

+For detailed information on using the tool please visit [nxs-backup.io](https://nxs-backup.io).

 ## Roadmap

 Following features are already in backlog for our development team and will be released soon: